Kytril Side Effects

-Along with its needed effects, granisetron (the active ingredient contained in Kytril) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by granisetron (the active ingredient contained in Kytril).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking granisetron:Less common
+If any of the following side effects occur while taking granisetron, check with your doctor or nurse immediately:Less common

 - Blurred vision

 - chest pain or discomfort

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position